LSAT Prep FAQs

 The biggest misconception is that you can’t study for the LSAT.
 After helping students for almost 20 years, there is no doubt in my mind that you can teach the logic used on this exam, and that students can learn to recognize and attack the elements present in the questions.
 As with many things in life, practice is essential to performing optimally.

 The second misconception is, paradoxically, that you can cram for the LSAT.
-The LSAT is a test of pattern recognition, and that is not something you can learn overnight or in a few days.
+The LSAT is a test of principles and pattern recognition, and those are not things you can learn overnight or in a few days.
 There are also a number of very challenging concepts that appear in LSAT questions, and learning to recognize the logic behind those questions takes some time.
 If the LSAT were a test of facts, like a History test, then you could probably cram for it.
 But it’s not, and so you have to give yourself adequate time to prepare.

 If a person needs to take the LSAT but only has a couple of weeks to prepare, what do you recommend they do?